DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Materials and Methods

 Events at both levels of description may depend on continuous micro-environment quantities, e.g., nutrients, oxygen, and cellular pressure, that are all modeled by stationary Poisson equations and are solved over the whole population of cells.
 The rationale behind this design is that the dynamics of the micro-environment are typically much faster than that of the cell population and, consequently, can be modeled as if it reaches stationarity immediately after any cell population event.
 The cellular pressure is coupled to the population geometry via boundary conditions to incorporate the effect of surface tension.

-When regarded as an URDME solver, the DLCM framework thus offers three new distinct capabilities: \textit{(i)} introducing agents with individual information and dynamic phenotypes that characterize behavior, \textit{(ii)} global quantities affecting the cell flow as well as other events, and \textit{(iii)} evaluation of population curvature and surface tension.
+When regarded as an URDME solver, the DLCM framework thus offers three new distinct capabilities: \textit{(i)} it introduces agents with individual information and dynamic phenotypes that characterize behavior, \textit{(ii)} it adds global quantities which affects the cellular movements as well as other events, and \textit{(iii)} it supports an evaluation of population curvature and surface tension effects.

 We also emphasize that the dynamics of the DLCM framework, like URDME, are fundamentally stochastic due to the underlying Markov chain.
 Therefore, the noise both intrinsic and essential to many biological mechanisms at the cell and population level is intrinsic also to the framework.
 It follows that the implicitly defined likelihood could be relied upon for inference using likelihood-based methods.